auth0/laravel-auth0/README.md

 })->middleware('auth');
 ```

-See [docs/Management.md](./docs/Management.md) for usage patterns, configuration options, and a link to the full auth0-php endpoint reference.
+See [docs/Management.md](./docs/Management.md) for usage patterns, configuration options, and a link to the full auth0-php API reference.

 </details>